-You can choose a suitable product edition, deployment plan, and deployment method as needed.
+You can choose the appropriate product form, deployment solution, and deployment method as needed.

-OceanBase Database provides two editions: Enterprise Edition and Community Edition.
+OceanBase Database offers two editions: Enterprise Edition and Community Edition:

-- OceanBase Database Community Edition: A fully self-developed, open-source, and MySQL-compatible single-node distributed database that supports financial-grade high availability, transparent horizontal scaling, distributed transactions, multi-tenancy, and syntax compatibility.
+- OceanBase Database Community Edition: A fully self-developed, open-source database that is compatible with MySQL.
+It integrates standalone and distributed deployment and features a native distributed architecture.
+It supports enterprise-grade capabilities such as financial-grade high availability, transparent horizontal scaling, distributed transactions, multi-tenancy, and syntax compatibility.

-For more information about the features of OceanBase Database Enterprise Edition and Community Edition, see Features of OceanBase Database Enterprise Edition and Community Edition.
+For more information about the feature differences between OceanBase Database Enterprise Edition and Community Edition, see Feature differences between Enterprise Edition and Community Edition.

-For more information about each deployment plan, see Overview of OceanBase cluster high availability deployment plans.
+For detailed information about each deployment solution, see Introduction to OceanBase cluster high availability deployment solutions.

 |---|---|---|---|